Ahrefs Site Audit: Comprehensive Guide

 Advanced Tools and Features

-Beyond basic fixes, advanced tools and integrations allow for more precise optimisation and custom solutions.
-Here’s a closer look at how these features can improve your website’s performance.
+Beyond the basic fixes, Ahrefs offers advanced tools that allow for more precise optimisation.
+Here’s a look at how these features can further improve your website’s performance.

 Content Analysis

-These tools help you dive deeper into your content strategy:
+These tools help you refine your content strategy with data, not guesswork.

 “Site Audit crawls all your website’s pages.
 It flags all possible technical and on-page SEO issues, provides recommendations on how to fix them, visualises key data in a chart, and delivers an overall SEO health score.” – Ahrefs